Many have been curious about how to store pulled pork properly. You can freeze pulled pork easily – follow our how-to freeze pulled pork steps below.

 - Place the frozen pork in a roasting pan or baking pan and pour the juices, if any.
 You can also add a little apple juice to help keep the defrosting pork moist.

 - Cover the baking pan with a tight-fitting lid or an aluminum foil sheet.

-- Bake for 20-30 minutes and check if the centre is thawed – you can use a probe thermoter.
+- Bake for 20-30 minutes and check if the center is thawed – you can use a probe thermometer.

 3. How to Defrost Pulled Pork in The Microwave